cisagov/ScubaGear/baselines/teams.md

 4. Under the **Meeting join & lobby** section, set **Anonymous users and dial-in callers can start a meeting** to **Off**.

-5. If custom policies have been created, repeat these steps for each policy, selecting the appropriate policy in step 3.
+5. If custom policies were created, repeat these steps for each policy, selecting the appropriate policy in step 3.

 #### MS.TEAMS.1.3v1 instructions:
 1. Sign in to the **Microsoft Teams admin center**.